-State law requires a land inventory that relies largely on vacant sites, and if a City is relying on non-vacant sites, findings based on substantial evidence must be provided to demonstrate that the existing use does not constitute an impediment to additional residential development.
+It should be noted that-State law requires a land inventory that relies largely on vacant sites, and if a City is relying on non-vacant sites, findings based on substantial evidence must be provided to demonstrate that the existing use does not constitute an impediment to additional residential development.
 However, Lomita is completely built-out, meaning that vacant sites are nearly nonexistent.
 The vacant sites that are suitable for residential development have been included in Table 5 of this document and in Table A of the Sites Inventory Form.
-As such, with a complete shortage of vacant land in Lomita, the City must largely rely on non-vacant sites, as an alternative to rely on vacant land simply does not exist.
+As such, with a complete shortage of vacant land in Lomita, the City must largely rely on non-vacant sites, ands an alternative to rely on vacant land simply does not exist.
 Furthermore, the lack of supply in vacant land currently available in Lomita is not something that the City can directly control.
-The City can only incentivize and promote redevelopment within Lomita, which is the intent of several programs in the Housing Element, such as Program 14 where the City has committed to rezoning all sites within the Mixed Use Overlay (MUO) and will be expanding the MUO to additional sites to permit a minimum of 30 dwelling units per acre, which is above and beyond their needed default density of 20 dwelling units per acre.

-facilitate redevelopment to make the City's housing unit targets possible include Program 7 which will pair the City's rezone with objective development standards and technical assistance, making the State Density Bonus program more attractive to developers; Program 12 which will enhance incentives for lot consolidation beyond what the City already offers; Program 27 which will reduce parking requirements for multifamily housing; and Program 30 where the City will evaluate the feasibility of an inclusionary housing ordinance and adopt said ordinance, which will further incentivize the use of the State Density Bonus program.
+The City can only incentivize and promote redevelopment within Lomita, which is the intent of several programs in the Housing Element, such as pProgram 14 where the City has committed to rezoning all sites within the Mixed Use Overlay (MUO) and will be expanding the MUO to additional sites to permit a minimum of 30 dwelling units per acre, which is above and beyond their needed default density of 20 dwelling units per acre. s 1, 5, 7, 14, and 28. which aim to go above and beyond the California Department of Housing and Community Development's (HCD) suggested buffer of sites by increasing and providing additional opportunities for residential redevelopment in the City.
+Further programs developed to incentive and facilitate redevelopment to make the City's housing unit targets possible include Program 7 which will pair the City's rezone with objective development standards and technical assistance, making the State Density Bonus program more attractive to developers; Program 12 which will enhance incentives for lot consolidation beyond what the City already offers; Program 27 which will reduce parking requirements for multifamily housing; and Program 30 where the City will evaluate the feasibility of an inclusionary housing ordinance and adopt said ordinance, which will further incentivize the use of the State Density Bonus program.
 While State law (Government Code Section 65583.2) presumes existing uses to be an impediment to additional residential development, market interest in redevelopment was evident during the 5th Cycle Planning Period as residential development did occur, despite the lack of vacant land.
 In addition, a residential project in the pipeline, including a total of 220 units (further described in Table 9 below), provides evidence that the market's interest in redevelopment projects on nonvacant sites in the City will continue into the 6th Cycle Planning period.
 This 220-unit development was made possible through a specific plan that was approved by the City and Program 28 demonstrates the City's continued support of capturing additional capacity through future specific plans, General Plan updates or amendments, and focused area plans.
+Furthermore, with the booming housing market in California, the median home price of the Los Angeles metropolitan region rose to \$731,000 as of July 2021, giving developers a large financial incentive to pursue redevelopment opportunities on non-vacant sites in the City.